Cash and Money Market Funds vs. Bonds: Which is Better?

 Bond Concepts by Madison Investments

-Many investors, as indicated by the Fed Funds futures markets, believe the next move in rates will be down, possibly by the end of this year.
-With the potential for an economic slowdown and uncertainty in markets, the essentially risk-free asset of cash is tempting many investors with yields that have not been available in 15+ years.
+As indicated by the Fed Funds futures markets, many investors believe the next move in rates will be down.
+With the potential for an economic slowdown and uncertainty in markets, the essentially risk-free asset of cash tempts many investors with yields that have not been available in 15+ years.
 Some may be questioning the role of fixed income when cash can yield the same amount or more.

-Cash–including money market funds, high-yield savings accounts, and short CDs–and bonds are all perceived to be relatively “safe” investments, but differ in terms of their risk level and return potential.
+Cash – including high-yield savings accounts, short CDs – money market funds, and bond funds, are all perceived as relatively “safe” investments but differ in terms of their risk level and return potential.
 Cash is the least risky of the three but offers the lowest potential return.
-Money market funds are a type of mutual fund that invests in short-term, low-risk securities such as treasury bills and commercial paper and offer a slightly higher return than cash.
-Bond funds invest in various fixed-income securities with varying maturities and credit ratings and offer a higher potential return than money market funds but also come with greater risk.
+Money market funds, considered cash equivalents, are a type of mutual fund that invests in short-term, low-risk securities such as treasury bills and commercial paper and offer a slightly higher return than cash.
+Bond funds invest in various fixed-income securities and offer a higher potential return than money market funds but also come with greater risk.

 Duration